-Daniel began playing the saxophone at the age of 15, subsequently passing the Associated Board of the Royal Schools of Music Grade 8 exam with an exceptionally high mark just two years later.
+Daniel began playing the saxophone at the age of 15, subsequently passing the Associated Board of the Royal Schools of Music grade 8 exam with an exceptionally high mark just two years later.
 He went on to win Gregynog Young Woodwind Player of the Year in 2015, and later that year at the age of 19 he earned a scholarship to study at the Royal College of Music.
 Daniel is also a keen pianist and studied for a time with Kathron Sturrock at the RCM.

 In the spirit of bringing classical music to as wide an audience as possible, Daniel is actively pursuing opportunities for exciting performances and writing his own music.
 Be sure to check out his website for exciting developments – events, recordings and new projects.